MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/development/query-typecasts-a-unicode-column.md

 - The table contains a Unicode column.
 For example, the table has a `nchar(5)` column.
 - Collation of the Unicode column is `Latin1_General_BIN`.
 - The same Unicode column is part of an index.
 However, T-SQL statements that are run against this table may return incorrect results.
 This problem occurs when the following conditions are true:
-- The T-SQL statement contains an `IN` or `Or` clause that's defined for the same Unicode column.
+  - The T-SQL statement contains an `IN` or `OR` clause that's defined for the same Unicode column.
   - The T-SQL statement contains `collate` to typecast the Unicode column to another binary collation.

 Sample query: